CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/README.md

 <!-- Proof it works -->
-## Output/Changes to the file
+## Changes to the file - Output

-You'll find both copies of the config.vfd in the [diff check of config.vfd](https://github.com/CriticalPoint/Xbox-Guide-Steam-Big-Picture-Mode/tree/main/diff%20check%20of%20config.vfd) folder
+You'll find both copies of the config.vfd in the [diff check of config.vfd](https://github.com/CriticalPoint/Automatically-Disable-Steam-Big-Picture-Mode-Guide-Button/tree/main/diff%20check%20of%20config.vfd) folder

 See the final Diff Check (minus all my personal info) [Remove all Guide button binds (guide:bxx) from 'congif.vdf'](https://www.diffchecker.com/TxvnAz0R/)